Darragoth/Universal-Eurocentric-Alphabet/README.md

 ### Velarization and Pharyngealization
 Rare outside of Arabic, Berberic and Caucasian langs.
 Usually restricted to consonants.
 Velarization and pharyngealization are different degrees of the same articulatory modification.
 The degree is not contrastive in any language.
 Two main consonants in this category are the epiglottal [ħ] & [ʕ], which are analysed as pharyngealized [h] and [ʔ] as in [hˤ] and [ʔˤ].
 These two often appear in languages with no other *pharyngealized* consonants like in Ethio-Semitic and Cushitic languages around the Horn of Africa, where ejectives are the distinctive feature.
 Therefore, [ħ] could be denoted with {ʜ} and the diacritic for an ejective consonant, {ſ◌}, since no language distinguishes both a pharyngealized and an ejective [h] and the resulting sounds are very similar.
 The voiced pair of [ħ] is realized in a range of manners from an approximant [ʕ] to plosive [ʡ].
 Much like J [j] is the fundamental consonant for palatals, so is the voiced epiglottal [ʕ][ʡ] for pharyngeals.
 This correspondence is reflected in the alphabet, where [ʕ][ʡ] is denoted without a diacritic, {⫰}.

 Denoted with a ring below, ◌̥: {T}➝{T̥} or in Arabic: {ت} ➝ {ط}.
 The ring is a placeholder.
-It's intended to connect to the letter, forming a droplet like diacritic.
+It is intended to connect to the letter, forming a droplet like diacritic.
 ### Glottalization
 Occurs as ejectives in East-African and Caucasian langs.
 Also present in Hausa, Fulani and Serer as both ejectives and implosives.
 Surprisingly, some Indo-Aryan langs have four  implosives, [ɓ], [ɗ], [ᶑ] and [ɠ].
 Creaky-voicing is concentrated in Native Central American langs.
 Denoted with a righ hook above, ◌ᣗ: {κ}➝{ƙ}.
 ### Breathy-voicing and Aspiration